kubedb/docs/docs/guides/kafka/monitoring/grafana-dashboard.md

     resources:
       requests:
         storage: 1Gi
+  storageType: Durable
   monitor:
     agent: prometheus.io/operator
     prometheus:
+      exporter:
+        port: 56790
       serviceMonitor:
         labels:
           release: prometheus
         interval: 10s
+  deletionPolicy: WipeOut
 ```

 Here,

+- `enableSSL: true` and `tls.issuerRef` turn on TLS using the self-signed `Issuer` created above.
 - `replicas: 3` deploys a 3-node combined KRaft cluster (each node acts as both broker and controller), which is required for the quorum panels to show meaningful data.
 - `monitor.agent: prometheus.io/operator` tells KubeDB to create a `ServiceMonitor` for this instance.
 - `monitor.prometheus.exporter.port` sets the port the JMX exporter serves metrics on.